EENI Global Business School

 Related topics:

-1. Summit of South American-Arab Countries;
+1. Summit of South American-Arab Countries

-2. Asia-Middle East Dialogue;
+2. Asia-Middle East Dialogue

-3. Arab Mediterranean FTA;
+3. Arab Mediterranean Agreement

-4. Africa-Turkey.
+4. Africa-Turkey

 The Afro-Arab Cooperation belongs to

-1. African Civilization;
+1. African Civilization

-2. Islamic Civilization.
+2. Islamic Civilization

 The African Union member countries are Algeria, Angola, Benin, Botswana, Burkina Faso, Burundi, Cameroon, Cape Verde, Central African Republic, Chad, Comoros, Congo, Ivory Coast, DR Congo, Djibouti, Egypt, Eritrea, Eswatini, Ethiopia, Equatorial Guinea, Gabon, Gambia, Ghana, Guinea, Guinea-Bissau, Kenya, Lesotho, Liberia, Libya, Madagascar, Malawi, Mali, Mauritania, Mauritius, Mozambique, Namibia, Niger, Nigeria, Rwanda, Sahrawi Arab Democratic Republic, São Tomé, Senegal, Seychelles, Sierra Leone, Somalia, South Africa, Sudan, South Sudan, Tanzania, Togo, Tunisia, Uganda, Zambia, and Zimbabwe.